hashicorp/consul/website/source/docs/guides/windows-guide.html.md

 page_title: "Windows Service"
 sidebar_current: "docs-guides-windows-service"
 description: |-
-  For our friends running Consul on Windows, we have good news.
   By using the _sc_ command either on Powershell or the Windows command line, you can make Consul run as a service.
 For more details about the _sc_ command the Windows page for [sc](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682107(v=vs.85).aspx) should help you get started.